MicheleBertoli/react-automata/README.md

 #### componentWillTransition(event)

-The lifecycle method invoked when a transition is about to happen.
+The lifecycle method invoked when the [transition function](#transitionevent-updater) has been called.
 It provides the event, and can be used to run side-effects.

 ```js